 For those people who were already on a higher rate of FNC from before 2007, when a single band was introduced, their payments has risen to £215.04 per week.

+The nursing care contribution is paid directly to the care home by the NHS.
 If your relative pays their own care fees, this amount will be deducted from their bill.
 If they are council-funded, the council will deduct this amount from the money it pays to the care home.

 However, the new rate is being paid on an interim basis while further work is done to review the element of the rate for agency nursing staff.
 This could mean a reduction in the rate from 1 January 2017.
 The government is also consulting on introducing regional variations from April 2017.